Celebrating pregnancy after the loss of a baby looks different for everyone

 This was absolutely the hardest part of our lives and our marriage.
 I didn’t think I would ever heal.

-But as time went on, our hearts were mended.
+But as time went on, the open wounds in our hearts healed.
 The pain never goes away, but it does become less raw and sharp.
 We’re beyond blessed to now have three amazingly beautiful, smart, hilarious and energetic little girls.
 We still miss the baby girl who’s not here, but we know we’ll meet her some day.

 Planning your rainbow baby session